 Between the movie and this excellent novel, there is plenty of inspiration in A River Runs Through It to visit Montana.
 Norman Maclean’s three stories tell the story of Maclean’s life and family, as well as his experiences in the woods of Montana.

 Indeed, it was Maclean’s text which inspired me to go on my first road trip in college.
 We traveled to Montana, specifically to Glacier National Park.
 In all, I spent 17 days on the road and it opened my eyes to the wonder of the American West.
-Along the way, I fell in love with Montana and Wyoming, a love which continues today.
+Along the way, I fell in love with Montana and Wyoming, a love that continues today.

 At sunrise everything is luminous but not clear.
 It is those we live with and love and should know who elude us.
 You can love completely without complete understanding.